Fresh ideas. Teaching experience. Innovation. Results.

 After graduating and passing the California Bar Exam, Kalen opted against taking a big firm job and instead decided to teach 7th and 8th grade Social Studies in East San Jose.
 During his time teaching, Kalen was responsible for educating nearly 300 students, many of whom came from underserved backgrounds.
 As a result of Kalen’s dedication to the classroom, his students performed twice as well as the district average on the California Standards Test.
 Believing there is much more to education than is shown on standardized tests, Kalen also encouraged his students to get involved in their community and develop the interpersonal skills needed to achieve success throughout high school, college, and beyond.

 Recognizing the abilities of technology to drive widespread systemic and structural change, Kalen made the tough decision to leave the teaching job he loved to join an innovative education startup called ClassDojo as its first employee.
-His company builds a free tool for teachers, parents, and students to help establish positive learning habits, strengthen the connection between in-class behavior and academic success, and break down the communication walls between the classroom and the home.
+They build a free tool for teachers, parents, and students to help establish positive learning habits, strengthen the connection between in-class behavior and academic success, and break down the communication walls between the classroom and the home.
 ClassDojo is now one of the most-successful education technology startups of all time with over 50 million users in over 180 countries.
 More recently, after three years of building the company, Kalen decided to take a break from the tech world and joined a small non-profit which focuses on educational equity work in California.

 Since returning home to San Jose from school, Kalen has been very active in our community.
 Kalen co-founded and served as Co-Director of of New Leaders Council - Silicon Valley, a non-partisan, non-profit organization that annually identifies and trains 15-20 civic-minded, young professionals with the tools to make positive change in our community.
 Kalen also founded the Silicon Valley chapter of the UC Davis Alumni Association and served on the Board of Directors of the Sigma Phi Epsilon Alumni and Volunteer Corporation at Stanford University.